Silk industry in the Indian subcontinent: Kinkhwabs

-Kinkhwabs fabrics of India have earned a great reputation for their craftsmanship and grandeur.
-By and large, still continue to do so, even in the face of fierce competition from other types of woven and printed fabrics.
+Kinkhwabs fabrics of India have a reputation for their craftsmanship.
+By and large, still continue to do so, even in the face of competition from other types of woven and printed fabrics.

 Kinkhwabs today are typically ornate, jacquard-woven fabrics.
 The pattern is usually emphasized by contrasting surfaces and colours and appears on the face of the fabric, which is distinguished easily from the back.
 Uses include apparel, draperies, upholstery and other decorative purposes.

 Gyasar

 Gyasar is a silk fabric of a kinkhwab structure with ground, in which the gold thread is profusely used with Tibetan designs.
-The fabric is especially popular with Tibetans and used extensively in their dresses as well as in decorative hangings, prayer mats, etc. Its has slandered width of 24 to 28 inches.
-It is popular as ritualistic textile in Buddhist religion.
-It is not possible to weave on power-loom.
+The fabric is especially popular with Tibetans and used extensively in their dresses as well as in decorative hangings, prayer mats, etc. It has a standard width of 24 to 28 inches.
+It is popular as a ritualistic textile in Buddhist religion.
+It is not possible to weave on power-looms.
 It is a complete hand-loom product.